The dimension of an image is defined by its width and height and typically represented as (w × h).

 The image width is 558 pixels.
 The image height is 558 pixels.

-I suggest you do not use this approach as it is a plotting library and does not support all the image formats.
-However, if you are working with plotting and do not want to install other libraries then you can use it.
+I suggest you refrain from using this approach, as it is a plotting library that does not support all image formats.
+However, if you are working with plotting and do not want to install other libraries, then you can use it.

 That’s all!